Is email marketing actually useful for financial services?

 2. Meeting your audience where they are

 The average American in 2019 accessed their gmail account for 3 hours per workday.
-As a financial advisor, this likely includes a large part of your target market and customer base.
+As a financial planner or advisor, this likely includes a large part of your target market and customer base.

 If your audience prefers to use email over social media or other online platforms, you should use it too.
 You should always take your time to understand what your prospects aim for.

 As I said before, emails are delivered directly to the inboxes of their recipients.
 It’s not like social media posts that depend on someone logging on at the right time and the algorithm happening to display it to them.

 Emails land in an inbox (and sometimes emails go to spam, but that’s a different thing) and sit, waiting to be opened and read.
 They don’t disappear and they don’t rely on an algorithm for your audience to see them.
 If they want to save the email to go back and reread it another time, they have that option as well.

 That said, always make sure to provide true value to your prospects, whether it’s an eye-catching welcome email or strong, insightful content related to their niche, always have in mind to gain their attention and make them wanna come back for more.

 This is probably one of the biggest advantages of email marketing in the crowded financial market.